-The following proposition in \cite[Lemma 4.4]{bankovic2018marked} determines whether two good chains give the same cone point.
+The following lemma in \cite[Lemma 4.4]{bankovic2018marked} determines whether two good chains give the same cone point.
 For a periodic good chain $\underline{x}$, it contains $k=k(\underline{x})$ distinct points in $S^1_\infty$, which is exactly the minimal period of this chain.
-Moreover, $x_i\to x_{i+1}$ generates a group of rotations, which is isomorphic to a finite abelian group, thus it has a generator of minimal rotation angle and all other rotations are power of this generator.
-Therefore, there is a smallest integer $n=n(\underline{x})$ such that $x_0, x_n, x_{2n},\ldots, x_{(k-1)n}$ are these distinct points in a counterclockwise order.
-For example, in figure \ref{good chain}, there is a chain $\underline{x}$ with a cone point of cone angle $\frac{5\pi}{2}$, $k=5$ and $n=3$.
+Moreover, $x_i\to x_{i+1}$ generates a group of rotations, which is isomorphic to a finite abelian group.
+Then it must have a generator of minimal rotation angle and all other rotations are power of this generator.
+Therefore, there is a smallest integer $n=n(\underline{x})$ such that $x_0, x_n, x_{2n},\ldots, x_{(k-1)n}$ is the set of points in a counterclockwise order.
+For example, the chain $\underline{x}$ in Figure \ref{good chain} has $k(\underline{x})=5$ and $n(\underline{x})=3$.